steinwurf/dummynet/README.rst

       :target: https://github.com/steinwurf/dummynet-python/actions/workflows/pip.yml

-dummynet is a tool for creating local test networks in Python on Linux.
+DummyNet is a tool for creating local test networks in Python on Linux.

 Find documentation for DummyNet here: